 This set up defines several locations for the FS link.

-FS Rx takes two locations in the X axis i.e. in the left side of the street, where interference is present in one side of the receiver only; and somewhere in the middle of the street, to account for interference coming from both sides of the receiver.
+FS Rx takes two locations in the X-axis i.e. in the left side of the street, where interference is present in one side of the receiver only; and somewhere in the middle of the street, to account for interference coming from both sides of the receiver.

 In each of those locations the FS Rx is placed at two different heights i.e. 15 m and 20 m.

-For every position described above FS Rx is oriented in two directions i.e. facing East and facing South.
+For every position described above FS, Rx is oriented in two directions i.e. facing east and facing south.
 According to each position and orientation of the FS Rx, the FS Tx is aligned at 500 m distance.